Augustinetharakan12/My-Interview-Preps/competitive-programming/linklist/README.md

 1. There are two singly linked lists of size N and M in a system.
 But, due to some programming error the end node of one of the linked list got linked into one of the node of second list, forming a inverted Y shaped list.
 Write a program to get the point where two linked lists intersect each other.
 1. Given n sorted link list, convert into one sorted link list.
 1. You are given a linked list of N nodes.
 The task is to remove the loop from the linked list, if present.
+1. Find the height of a binary tree.